Skip to content

 Google TV (and Android TV): Found on TVs from Sony, TCL, Hisense, and others.
 Google TV offers a vast app store (Google Play Store), excellent voice control via Google Assistant, and a personalized content recommendation engine.
 It integrates well with other Google devices and services.
 A potential drawback can be a slightly more cluttered interface for some users.

 Roku TV: Popular on TCL and Hisense models.
 Roku is celebrated for its simplicity, ease of use, and extensive channel support.
 It has a clean interface with no intrusive recommendations.
-Its app selection is comprehensive, covering all major streaming services.
+Its app selection is complete, covering all major streaming services.
 Roku’s operating system is known for its stability and responsiveness.

 Amazon Fire TV: Integrated into TVs from Insignia, Toshiba, and Amazon’s own Omni series.
 Fire TV offers a deep integration with Amazon’s ecosystem, including Alexa voice control and Amazon Prime Video.
 It presents a personalized content feed, which some users find helpful and others find overwhelming.
 Its app store is strong, though occasionally a few niche apps might be missing compared to Google TV.